wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ```
 Kubectl apply -f heroes-db-azdisk.yaml
 ```
-Edit the heroes-web-api.yaml file and make sure that the MONGO_URI is pointing to the mongo pod.
+Edit the heroes-web-api.yaml file and make sure that the MONGO_URI is Mongodb running in the heroes-db pod.
 ```
 env:
         - name:  MONGODB_URI